|Important Preharvest Intervals (PHIs) for Vegetables||Revised March 2014|

 - Apply the herbicide before the weed seed germinates.
 Many herbicides are not effective if applied after weed seeds germinate.
 The radicle of the seed emerges first, then quickly grows down and away from the herbicide-treated zone.
 If the herbicide is not active when the radicle emerges, the weed seedling may survive.
-Herbicides such as Dual Magnum (S-metolachlor), Outlook (dimethenamid-P),and Treflan (trifluralin) provide very poor control if the weed seeds have germinated.
+Herbicides such as Dual Magnum (S-metolachlor), Outlook (dimethenamid-P), and Treflan (trifluralin) provide very poor control if the weed seeds have germinated.
 This is not the case for all soil-applied herbicides, including Goal (oxyfluorfen) and Chateau (flumioxazin); but even in these cases, the smaller the seedling, the better the efficacy.
-To ensure proper preemergence herbicide efficacy, till the soil and apply and incorporate the herbicide before weed seeds have a chance to germinate.
+To ensure proper preemergence herbicide efficacy, till the soil, then apply and incorporate the herbicide before weed seeds have a chance to germinate.

 - Activate the herbicide.
 Activation of soil-applied herbicides distributes the herbicide so that it comes in contact with the weed seed.
 Water usually works best to activate preemergence herbicides, but tillage is required in some situations, such as with Eptam (EPTC) because of herbicide volatility or because the herbicide is very insoluble and is difficult to incorporate with irrigation or rain (Treflan).
 Irrigation water or rain carries the herbicide down into the soil and distributes the herbicide throughout the soil.
-Most weed seeds germinate from 0.25- to 1-inch depths.
+Most weed seeds germinate, and seedlings emerge from 0.25- to 1-inch depths.
 If the herbicide is not in contact with the seed when it germinates, the first emerging root may get a foothold, and the seedling will survive.

 - Preserve the chemical barrier.
 Properly applied and activated herbicides present a barrier to weed seeds.
 Too much irrigation water or rain on a soluble herbicide such as Dual Magnum or Eptam will destroy the chemical barrier; the herbicide gets washed too far down and becomes diluted at the soil surface.
 Incorporating the herbicide too deeply into the soil is another way to diminish the effective chemical barrier.
 Mechanical disturbance also can destroy this barrier and allow weed seedlings to escape.
 Goal, (oxyfluorfen), Cobra (lactofen), and Chateau are preemergence herbicides that kill some weeds on contact, when weed seedlings grow into the chemical barrier at the soil surface.
 If the herbicide concentration is lessened at the soil surface because the surface layer has been moved (by cultivation, tillage, or foot traffic), the herbicide barrier will be broken or diminished and weed control will suffer.